AAO Processing Times

 Initial field review: The office that issued the unfavorable decision has 45 days to evaluate the appeal and determine whether to take favorable action on the appeal.
 If that office does not take favorable action, it will forward the appeal to the AAO and send the appellant a Notice of Transfer to the AAO.

 AAO appellate review: The AAO strives to complete its appellate review within 180 days from the time it receives a complete case record after the initial field review.
 Some cases may take longer than 180 days due to factors beyond the AAO’s control.
 For example, additional documentation may be needed to complete the record, or the case may be more complex and require additional review.

 The following chart shows the percentage of cases the AAO completed within 180 days, by case category, during the most recent quarter of the fiscal year.
 These data include all AAO dispositions for the listed form types.
 If a case category is not listed, the AAO issued no appeal decisions for that category in the most recent quarter.

-Timeliness of Fiscal Year 2017 First Quarter Completions (October-December 2016)
+Timeliness of Fiscal Year 2020 Third Quarter Completions (April - June 2020)

 |Form Type||Case Type||Completed 0-180 Days||Quarterly Completions|

 |Cumulative total of all completions||35.22%||1431|

 |I-129H1B||Nonimmigrant Specialty Occupation Worker||46.56%||363|